 The NER QA unit continues to maintain positive relationships with the CBC agencies throughout the Region.
 There is a direct relationship with the CBC as QA managers from both DCF and the CBC meet jointly with Office of Child Welfare (OCW) staff quarterly.
-Additionally, DCF QA staff have been participating in side-by-side reviews with CBC QA staff to address the CFSR PIP plan.
+Additionally, DCF QA staff have been participating in side-by-side reviews with CBC QA staff to address the Child and Family Service Review (CFSR) Performance Improvement Plan (PIP).